ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 The common architectural patterns for agentic AI on {{site.data.keyword.cloud_notm}} include:

-- **Pattern 1: Minimal - Shared GPUs**: Refer to this for getting started with agentic AI, basic experimentation, development, PoCs, etc.
+- **Minimal - Shared GPUs**: Refer to this for getting started with agentic AI, basic experimentation, development, PoCs, etc.
-- **Pattern 2: Small/Medium - Shared GPUs**: Refer to this for small/medium size production agentic AI workloads, where the organization wants convenience and does not want deep control over generative AI infrastructure and platform.
+- **Small/Medium - Shared GPUs**: Refer to this for small/medium size production agentic AI workloads, where the organization wants convenience and does not want deep control over generative AI infrastructure and platform.
-- **Pattern 3: Medium/Large - Dedicated GPUs**: Refer to this for medium/large production agentic AI workloads, where the organization wants deeper control over generative AI infrastructure, GPUs and platform.
+- **Medium/Large - Dedicated GPUs**: Refer to this for medium/large production agentic AI workloads, where the organization wants deeper control over generative AI infrastructure, GPUs and platform.

 Reference architectures for these patterns are described in the following sections.

-## Architecture diagram
-{: #architecture-diagram}

-The reference architectures below show how {{site.data.keyword.cloud_notm}} provides a secure, compliant, and resilient environment to implement an agentic AI system.

-### Pattern 1: Minimal - Shared GPUs
+### Minimal - Shared GPUs
-{: #pattern-1}
+{: #minimal-shared-gpu}

 This architecture uses minimal shared multi-tenant PaaS and SaaS services from {{site.data.keyword.cloud_notm}} for deploying applications and using generative AI platform GPUs.
 For trial/PoCs, the enhanced security, compliance, logging, monitoring services are not required and not included in the architecture.